JacopoPan/a-minimalist-guide/Part7-Heterogeneous-Multirobot-Teams-with-the-RoboMaster-SDK.md

 Display the generated QR code to the S1 camera

+Once the S1 is connected to the same network of a laptop, it can be controlled using the [Python API](https://www.dji.com/ca/robomaster-s1/programming-guide) and running the code from within the [desktop app](https://www.dji.com/ca/robomaster-s1/downloads)

+### Using the RoboMaster SDK

+At the time of writing (January 2022), using the [RoboMaster SKD](https://github.com/dji-sdk/RoboMaster-SDK) with the S1 still requires a workaround ([forum thread](https://forum.dji.com/forum.php?mod=viewthread&tid=212767), [instructions](https://github.com/JacopoPan/a-minimalist-guide/blob/master/files/s1_sdk_hack.zip))

+To be updated.

 ## Tello Talent (TT) Router Network UDP Control

+### Using PacketSender on macOS

 ```
 brew install packetsender